 Key Stage 4

-We offer the following four units from the Edexcel History 9-1 course:
+Year 11 will be examined in the following units from the Edexcel History 9-1 course:

-Pupils will only be taking exams at the end of the two year course in May/June.
-This subject is split into three papers of different weightings:
+Students will only be taking exams at the end of the two year course in May/June.
+This subject is split into 3 papers of different weightings:

-- Paper 2 (40%): The American West and Early Elizabethan England
+- Paper 2 (40%): Superpower relations and the Cold War, and Early Elizabethan England.